AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/troubleshooting-full-page-screenshots-on-fail.md

 Explanations
 ------------
-The engine checks after each test, its result, if failed, makes the screenshots.
-We have a unique engine for the screenshots.
+The engine checks after each test its result, if failed, it takes the screenshots.
+We have a unique engine for screenshots.
 We do not use vanilla WebDriver.
 If you use the WebDriver method, it makes a screenshot only of the visible part of the page.
-If you have to do it manually precisely, you need thousands of lines of code.
+If you have to do it precisely by yourself, you need thousands of lines of code.

 Configuration
 -------------